vinaykumarsingu/vinaysingu/product/_posts/2021-08-14-Opportunity-Cost.md

 Opportunity cost could thus help one in making the best use of their resources - time, money or effort by helping them think about what they could be choosing alternatively to achieve their objectives.

-Hope reading this little article about Opportunity cost has delivered the least Opportunity cost for your time and helps you achieving best value in your future efforts!
+I write this article on a Saturday afternoong assuming this offers the least Opportunity cost for my team compared to watching Netflix or taking an afternoon nap.
+Hope reading it proved to be the same for your time!